AlexandraKak/english-for-designers/03-aboutness/index.md

 <h1 align="center">Alexandra Kakushina</h1>

-# Glad to see you on my page!
+# Hey!
+Glad to see you on my page.

 ## What you should know about me